TheRealDjmr/BG3ImprovedUI/README.md

   <img src="https://i.imgur.com/piE3sv3.jpg">
 </p>

-- Unlocks edit appearance option for all Origin characters in Character Creation.
 - Character Creation Layout tweaks: Redesigned Origin layout (the first screen you see when entering CC).
 - Character Creation Layout tweaks: Adds full Facial Hair Colour selection.
 - (Controller only) Character Creation Layout tweaks: Hides appearance options when not available, adds "all colours" tickbox for highlights.
 - Hireling tweaks: Redesigned Hireling layout (makes better use of the dead space).

 <b>OPTIONAL FILE REQUIRED</b>
-- Switches "Show all items" (highlighting all interactables, default left ALT key/right stick) from requiring a held input to an on/off switch.
-Works for both Keyboard and Controller - switching between the two input methods when enabled would cause an additional toggle to be required.
-Stays on UI change (such as game menu/dialogue), when examining items and when showing other tooltips - toggle only needed in new instances (region change, loaded save).
-(Credit: Violet-Vibes)
 - (Keyboard-only) Dialogue Tweaks - Hides the bottom-left buttons when in dialogue with companions and NPCs where Attack/Trade are not relevant.
 Can still be accessed by placing your mouse in the bottom-left area.
 This cleans up the UI when experiencing intimate scenes.
 (Credit: Wesslan)
 - Replaces existing Minimap with smaller version (75% zoom, takes up less space on screen) or no Minimap (leaving the relevant buttons).
 <p float="left" align="middle">